EvoCargo/mono_depth/README.md

 # Train 🚂

-Detailed information about train and other is available in [network](.network) folder.
+Detailed information about train and other is available in [networks](.networks) folder.

 All pretrained models are [here](https://drive.google.com/drive/folders/184grgoiV4IqAgJ_M0_Fkk9FB_v975RSq?usp=sharing).

-Here is the table of pretrains which you can use in train script with `--pretrained` arg.

-All this pretrains you can download via
+You can download it with

 ```bash
 python download_model.py --network monodepth2 --model mono_640x192